adrianton3/befunjit/README.md

 Changelog
 ---------

+####r9 --- 26 jul 2015
+ + the eager runtime recompiles the program only when reachable paths are mutated

 ####r8 --- 19 jul 2015
  + fixed jumping (`#`) on `_|?`
  + released a visualizer for the eager runtime